nickitaliano/dotfiles/README.md

 ### Preparations

-Nick Italiano's dotfiles for Zsh, python, git, and more.
+Nick Italiano's "." + "files" for Zsh, python, git, and more.

 They assume you're using OSX.